3 Different Types of a Crossover Turn

 Learn More Here!

-Crossover Turn History:
+Crossover Turn History

-Why are there so many Crossover Turn Variations?
+Why Are There So Many Crossover Turn Variations?

-My honest answer: I think it’s a really hard turn to teach and not many coaches know how the turn actually works, technically.
+My honest answer: I think it’s a really hard turn to teach, and not many coaches know how the turn works, technically.
 I’ve been teaching more of the Backstroke Flipturn (with a hand touch at the wall), but I quickly realized my swimmers created multiple versions of the same turn – with the same teaching.
 It took me auditing my group and realizing – depending on the turn style, I may see some of my swimmer’s arms, heads, legs – or any variation of the three outside the water during their interpretation of the Crossover Turn!
 So further down the rabbit hole I went!

 The 3 Crossover Turn Styles: